wavefrontHQ/docs/pages/doc/documentation_getting_started.md

 </tr>
 <tr>
 <td>
-The Tour Pro integration is a deep dive into Wavefront functionality.
+The <strong>Tour Pro integration</strong> is a deep dive into Wavefront functionality.
 <br/><br/>
 You can explore Tour dashboards and charts, which use sample data to highlight functionality like Anomaly Detection or fine-tuning alerts.
 The tour also includes single-host and cluster metrics exploration dashboards.
 <ol><li>In the task bar, click <strong>Integrations</strong>. </li>